RonanMarrinan/Latin102Portfolio/translation2.md

 - Ablative, plural and feminine.
 Hyginus uses this case because it is the ablative of instrument.

 5. Identify the form of moriens.
-- present active participle, masculine, nominative and singular. **Case?**
+- present active participle, masculine, nominative and singular.

 6. Identify felle.
 Why does Hyginus use this case?
 - Masculine, ablative, singular.
 Hyginus uses this case because it is the ablative of instrument.